-- Core and Phase One students must wear all black. - Phase Two students must wear black or white in any combination.
-Colored jewelry is acceptable. - Olothing must be professional, clean, and free of stains and tears. - 4 Body piercing is to be kept to a minimum. - Shoes should be black, closed toed, professional, and comfortable for all students. - Hair must be clean and styled prior to arriving at school.
-Ponytails are not acceptable. - Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - The following is a list of unacceptable dress: - a.
+- Core and Phase One students must wear all black.
+Colored jewelry is acceptable. - Phase Two students must wear black or white in any combination.
+Colored jewelry is acceptable. - Gold and silver metal buttons, zippers, sequins, and belts are acceptable. - Clothing must be professional, clean, and free of stains and tears. - Shoes should be black, professional, and comfortable for all students. - Hair must be clean and styled prior to arriving at school.
+Ponytails are not acceptable. - Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - The school provides Identification Access Cards that allow access to the front and rear entrances.
+It's mandatory to wear the Identification Access Cards, which serve as name tags, at all times.
+If the card is lost, it must be reported to management immediately for safety reasons.
+A new Identification Access Card must be purchased for \$10.00. - 9 The following is a list of unacceptable dress: - a.
 Tennis shoes, gym shoes, Crocs, winter boots, Uggs, beach sandals, or opened toed shoes. - b.
 Yoga or gym pants - c.
 Tank or sleeveless tops - d.
 Colored shoes, belts, and scarves - e.
 Printed T-shirts other than those with a PAUL MITCHELL logo; acceptable T-shirts must be clean and professional, and you must dress them up - f.
-Short skirts and capris must be no shorter then 3 inches above the knee. - g.
+Short skirts that fall above the midpoint of the thigh - g.
 Hats, visors, bandanas, caps, or beanies - h.
 Hooded sweatshirts, jackets, or tops - Students who fail to comply with the professional dress code will be given coaching sessions and might be asked to leave and return with appropriate attire.